oracle/weblogic-deploy-tooling/site/admin_server.md

                 Enabled: true
 ```

 The most common problem with this type of configuration is to misspell the name of the folder under `Server`, when it should be `AdminServer`.
-This will result in the creation of an Administration Server with the default name, and an additional managed server with the misspelled name.
+This will result in the creation of an Administration Server with the default name, and an additional Managed Server with the misspelled name.

 ### Configuring the Administration Server with a Different Name